 PacSun filed for Chapter 11 bankruptcy protection in April 2016 after experiencing years of declining profits and store closings.
-The company, which will restructure its debt and operations, intends to keep all of its stores operating throughout the bankruptcy process.
-It's looking to be taken over by either Golden Gate Capital affiliates or another a buyer.

 All of PacSun's sales are rung up in the US and Puerto Rico.
 The company's largest markets are California (its home state), Texas, and Florida, which combined account for more than a quarter of its stores.